 How To Be An Elf

-On this page you will learn how to volunteer and where to volunteer for the wonderful USPS Operation Santa program ®.
+On this page you will learn how and where to volunteer for the wonderful USPS Operation Santa program ®.

-Every year, the US Postal Service™ kicks off Operation Santa ® around the first of December, and we post a final directory of participating branches by that day.
+Every year, the US Postal Service™ kicks off Operation Santa ® around the first of December, and we post a directory of the current participating branches.

 First, a quick summary of the three main ways you can Be An Elf — and below that, we’ll go into more detail about Operation Santa.

 1. The best way to help would be to visit a post office offering the program and adopting one or more letters.
-A link to the current list of postal branches offering the program follows below.
+Here’s a link to the current list of postal branches.

 2. If you can’t volunteer your time, or if there is no participating postal branch near you, please donate online to Be An Elf or give by check.
 Your gift will help us let more people know about the wonderful Operation Santa program, started by the US Postal Service™ in 1912.
-You’ll be empowering us to recruit new volunteers, who will in turn buy gifts for many more needy kids.
+You’ll also be empowering us to recruit new volunteers, who will in turn buy gifts for more needy kids.
+We also use donations we receive to adopt additional Santa letters ourselves.
 Together, we will make more children in need smile on Christmas morning.
 Be An Elf is not affiliated in any way with the U. S. Postal Service ®, and we are solely responsible for recruiting volunteers.